mfrachet/acodingdance/blog/a-tale-of-bounded-components.md

 I think that we can call these **compound semantic elements**

-In the [React](https://reactjs.org/) world, it means that the different components **are sharing some state**.
+If we want to build [React](https://reactjs.org/) components that matches the previous definition of radio elements, these components have to share some information with some other ones.

-## Handling the shared state
+In the React world, we can say that these components **are sharing some state**.

-To handle this kind of shared state, we can rely on different approaches.
+To manage this kind of shared state, we can rely on different approaches.

 ### Through the parent state